ITS1.2/NH13.7 | AI- & HPC-Driven Advances for Time-Critical Natural Hazard Detection, Forecasting, Modeling, and Response

 EDI

 Recent advances in computational science and data-intensive methods are significantly improving our ability to detect, model, and respond to natural hazards in real/near-real time.
-From earthquakes, tsunamis and floods to wildfires, volcanic eruptions, and extreme weather events, the integration of high-performance computing, predictive modeling, and intelligent systems is enabling more effective and timely emergency response and operational frameworks and services, as illustrated from the outcomes of several EU-funded projects (e.g. ChEESE, doi: 10.3030/101093038; DT-GEO, doi:10.3030/101058129; or the EU-India partnership GANANA, doi:10.3030/101196247).
+From earthquakes, tsunamis and floods to wildfires, volcanic eruptions, and extreme weather events, the integration of HPC, predictive modeling, and intelligent systems is enabling more effective and timely emergency response and operational frameworks and services, as illustrated from the outcomes of several EU-funded projects (e.g. ChEESE, doi: 10.3030/101093038; DT-GEO, doi:10.3030/101058129; GANANA, doi:10.3030/101196247).

 We invite contributions that showcase novel approaches in computational science, AI / machine learning, modeling systems, or hybrid workflows that improve readiness and responsiveness during natural disasters.
 We particularly encourage interdisciplinary submissions that highlight collaborative work across geoscience, computer science, and emergency management.
 This session aims to bring together researchers, practitioners, and system developers working at the intersection of geoscience and urgent computing to advance the state of natural hazard mitigation and civil protection.